Enforcement Action Dynamic Value Statement Syntax Table

 Notes:

 • This function supports only an exact comparison.
-It does not support a comparison between one value from a list object and value_to_search in the statement.
+It does not support a comparison between one value from a list field (field_to_compare) and a by_value.

 • This function does not support aggregated complex fields (which are in fact arrays of complex fields).